waterjugs/SYN-Seed-Script/README.md

 - Go to the end of the file
 - Delete the letters "REM" and the space.

-It should now read like
+- It should now read like:

 > echo Putting the PC to sleep... <br>